carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 #### Global Tables

-- This feature is enabled to serve the data globally for distributed apps or for Disaster Recovery/High Availability scenarios: multi-active & multi-region database, that replicate your DynamoDB tables across selected regions
+- This feature is enabled to serve the data globally for distributed apps or for Disaster Recovery/High Availability scenarios: multi-active & multi-region database, that replicate your DynamoDB tables across selected regions.
 - It is based on DynamoDB streams, thus it must enabled first to create global table.

 #### Security in DynamoDB